cyberinnovator/student_interaction_tracker/README.md

 4. **Set up Hugging Face token:**
    - Get your token from [Hugging Face](https://huggingface.co/settings/tokens)
-   - Update the token in `diarization.py`
+   - Update the token in `diarization.py` if required

 ## Usage